earthly/website/blog/_posts/2021-06-01-creating-and-hosting-your-own-deb-packages-and-apt-repo.md

 #### Keeping your private key secure

-If you followed this tutorial to the tee, and your webserver is still running, what happens if we try running:
+If you followed this tutorial to the tee, and your web server is still running, what happens if we try running:

 ```bash
 curl http://127.0.0.1:8000/pgp-key.private